Higgs boson: Simple explanation of the theory, from its origins in superconductivity

 The proposed Higgs mechanism arose as a result of theories proposed to explain observations in superconductivity.
 A superconductor does not allow penetration by external magnetic fields (the Meissner effect).
 This strange observation implies that somehow, the electromagnetic field becomes short ranged during this phenomenon.
 Successful theories arose to explain this during the 1950s, first for fermions (Ginzburg–Landau theory, 1950), and then for bosons (BCS theory, 1957).

 In these theories, superconductivity is interpreted as arising from a charged condensate field.
 Initially, the condensate value does not have any preferred direction, implying it is scalar, but its phase is capable of defining a gauge, in gauge based field theories.
 To do this, the field must be charged.
 A charged scalar field must also be complex (or described another way, it contains at least two components, and a symmetry capable of rotating each into the other(s)).
 In naïve gauge theory, a gauge transformation of a condensate usually rotates the phase.
 But in these circumstances, it instead fixes a preferred choice of phase.
-However it turns out that fixing the choice of gauge so that the condensate has the same phase everywhere, also causes the electromagnetic field to gain an extra term.
+However, it turns out that fixing the choice of gauge so that the condensate has the same phase everywhere also causes the electromagnetic field to gain an extra term.
 This extra term causes the electromagnetic field to become short range.

 Once attention was drawn to this theory within particle physics, the parallels were clear.
 A change of the usually long range electromagnetic field to become short ranged, within a gauge invariant theory, was exactly the needed effect sought for the weak force bosons (because a long range force has massless gauge bosons, and a short ranged force implies massive gauge bosons, suggesting that a result of this interaction is that the field's gauge bosons acquired mass, or a similar and equivalent effect).
-The features of a field required to do this was also quite well defined – it would have to be a charged scalar field, with at least two components, and complex in order to support a symmetry able to rotate these into each other.
+The features of a field required to do this were also quite well defined – it would have to be a charged scalar field, with at least two components, and complex in order to support a symmetry able to rotate these into each other.